-- (1) In a case where there is no authorisation under sections 19 to 21 for the provision of information, the Secretary of State may nevertheless, without the individual's consent, provide a public authority with information recorded in an individual's entry in the Register if - (a) the information is not information falling within paragraph 9 of Schedule 1; - (b) the information is of a description specified or described in an order 45 made by the Secretary of State;
+In a case where there is no authorisation under sections 19 to 21 for the provision of information, the Secretary of State may nevertheless, without the individual's consent, provide a public authority with information recorded in

-- (c) the information is provided to a public authority so specified or described; - (d) the information is provided for the purposes so specified or described; and - (e) there is compliance with any requirements imposed by or under section 23 in relation to the provision of the information. - (2) The power of the Secretary of State by virtue of this section to make an order authorising the provision of information to a public authority is exercisable for the purpose only of authorising the provision of information in circumstances in which its provision to the authority in question is necessary in the public 10 interest. - (3) The Secretary of State must not make an order containing (with or without other provision) any provision that he is authorised to make by this section unless a draft of the order has been laid before Parliament and approved by a resolution of each House.

-23 Rules for using information without individual's consent

-- (1) Under sections 19 to 22 the Secretary of State may provide a person with information within paragraph 2 of Schedule 1 only if he is satisfied that it would not have been reasonably practicable for the person to whom the information is provided to have obtained the information by other means. - (2) The Secretary of State may by regulations make provision - (a) imposing requirements that must be satisfied before information is provided under any of sections 19 to 22; and - (b) restricting the persons who may be authorised to act on his behalf for or in connection with the provision of information under any of those 25 sections. - (3) Those regulations may include - (a) provision requiring a person to be provided with information only where an application for it has been made by or on behalf of that person; - (b) provision specifying or describing the persons who are entitled to make applications for the provision of information to a person; and - (c) provision imposing other requirements as to the manner in which such applications must be made. - (4) The Secretary of State may by regulations make it a condition of providing 35 information to a person- - (a) that that person (where not specified in sections 19 to 22) and the applicant for the information (where different) are for the time being approved by the Secretary of State in the prescribed manner; and - (b) that apparatus used for the purposes of the application, and apparatus 40 that it is proposed to use for the receipt and storage of the information, is for the time being approved by the prescribed person in the prescribed manner. - (5) The Secretary of State may also by regulations provide that information that may be provided to a person under any of sections 19 to 22 may be provided instead to another person who -
+(a) the information is not information falling within paragraph 9 of Schedule 1; (b) the information is of a description specified or described in an order made by the Secretary of State; (c) the information is provided to a public authority so specified or described; 5 (d) the information is provided for the purposes so specified or described; and (e) there is compliance with any requirements imposed by or under section 23 in relation to the provision of the information.
+10 (2) other unless ecretary of State must not make an order containing (with or without provision) any provision that he is authorised to make by this section a draft of the order has been laid before Parliament and approved by a tion of each House.
+23 Rules f or using information without individual's consent 15 (1) inforn would sections 19 to 22 the Secretary of State may provide a person with nation within paragraph 2 of Schedule 1 only if he is satisfied that it not have been reasonably practicable for the person to whom the nation is provided to have obtained the information by other means.
+(2) The Se ecretary of State may by regulations make provision- imposing requirements that must be satisfied before information is 20 (a) provided under any of sections 19 to 22; and (b) restricting the persons who may be authorised to act on his behalf for or in connection with the provision of information under any of those sections.
+25 (3) regulations may include - (a) provision requiring a person to be provided with information only where an application for it has been made by or on behalf of that person; (b) provision specifying or describing the persons who are entitled to make applications for the provision of information to a person; and 30 (c) provision imposing other requirements as to the manner in which such applications must be made.
+(4) ecretary of State may by regulations make it a condition of providing nation to a person- 35 (a) that that person (where not specified in sections 19 to 22) and the applicant for the information (where different) are for the time being approved by the Secretary of State in the prescribed manner; and (b) that apparatus used for the purposes of the application, and apparatus that it is proposed to use for the receipt and storage of the information, is for the time being approved by the prescribed person in the prescribed manner.
+40 (5) may b ecretary of State may also by regulations provide that information that e provided to a person under any of sections 19 to 22 may be provided to another person who- is authorised by that person to be a recipient of information provided under that section; 45

-- (a) is authorised by that person to be a recipient of information provided under that section; - (b) holds such office, rank or position as may be specified in the regulations; and - (c) is under the direction or control of that person, or is otherwise answerable or subordinate to him, in respect of any of his duties as a person holding that office, rank or position. - (6) The Secretary of State must not make regulations containing (with or without other provision) any provision authorised by this section unless a draft of the regulations has been laid before Parliament and approved by a resolution of 10 each House.
+(b) holds such office, rank or position as may be specified in the regulations; and

+(c) is under the direction or control of that person, or is otherwise answerable or subordinate to him, in respect of any of his duties as a person holding that office, rank or position.